MobeenAshraf/flexdinesh.github.io/Readme.md

 This is the repo for my **Personal site**. 🎉

-The source code is a fork from this awesome repo[here](https://github.com/flexdinesh/flexdinesh.github.io/).
+The source code is a fork from this awesome repo [here](https://github.com/flexdinesh/flexdinesh.github.io/).

 ## License